platformsh/platformsh-docs/docs/src/increase-observability/metrics/dedicated-generation-3.md

 ![Clicking Filter reveals a list of hosts you can filter](/images/metrics/filtering-gen3.png "0.4")

-The IDs for the hosts in the list for filtering match the IDs for interacting with a host, such as for accessing the environment using SSH.
+The ID numbers for the hosts in the list for filtering match the numbers for interacting with a host, such as for accessing the environment using SSH.

 ## Example of how to read metrics

 This example should give you an idea of how the metrics appear.
-Dedicated Generation 3 environments metrics show resource usage for each app, service, and worker container.
+Dedicated Generation 3 environments metrics show resource usage for each app, service, and worker container across all hosts.

 This reference project has a single app, two services (MySQL and Redis), and one worker.